 After he passed, I thought a lot about his tattoo, and how he lived his life.
 I decided I wanted to help people, too.

-I’m now on the board of AFSP’s Louisiana chapter; I chair the Baton Rouge Out of The Darkness Walk; I have traveled to Washington, D.C. to take part in AFSP’s annual Advocacy Forum; and I am the Louisiana coordinator for the Survivor Outreach Program.
+I’m now on the board of AFSP’s Louisiana chapter; I chair the Baton Rouge Out of The Darkness Walk; I have traveled to Washington, D.C. to take part in AFSP’s annual Advocacy Forum; and I am the Louisiana coordinator for the Healing Conversations program.

-AFSP’s Survivor Outreach Program is particularly dear to my heart.
+AFSP’s Healing Conversations program is particularly dear to my heart.
 I remember when we lost Jessie, a detective with the sheriff’s office told us she was sorry for our loss.
 She was compassionate, but that was it.
 That was all she could offer.
 We didn’t know where to go from there.
 How could we start to heal?

-The Survivor Outreach Program connects trained, longer-term survivors of suicide loss (at least two years or more) with those who are newly bereaved.
+The Healing Conversations program connects trained, longer-term survivors of suicide loss (at least two years or more) with those who are newly bereaved.
 Our SOP volunteers know firsthand what it’s like to lose a loved one to suicide, and are able to assist those who have just lost someone in finding their own path to healing.

 Once I got involved with SOP, I realized sheriff’s departments could be helpful in getting the word out to loss survivors.
 I approached my local sheriff and offered to give a 30-minute presentation to his office about the program and the benefit it could have to the community.
 The sheriff liked the idea, and after the presentation, I gave everyone an SOP wallet card, which contains a brief description of the program, with links to further resources and information.
 I challenged the people there that day to put the card in their uniform pocket and carry it around – just like a badge – every day.
 They could then give the card to any families who had just lost someone to suicide.